 A nationwide deposit system introduced in Latvia

 Latvian residents will pay drinks an extra 10 cents in stores and will get a voucher or a refund when they hand over their beverage containers to the deposit system.
-Latvian Traders Association denounced a program that looked like a "corrupt scheme" and warned consumers of unpleasant smell in stores.
+Latvian Traders Association denounced a program that looked like a “corrupt scheme” and warned consumers of unpleasant smells in stores.